dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/14-actions/2-format.md

 Note that:

 - Additional and `hidden` fields are omitted, but inputs are not mutated
-- The formatting will throw an error if the saved item is invalid
+- The formatting throw an error if the saved item is invalid
 - Transformations (i.e. `savedAs` and `transforms`) are applied in reverse

 ## Methods